Forgot Password

 Difficulty Hard

 Hidden in the fantasy landscapes of Nepal’s mythological Annapurna and Manaslu valleys is Nepal’s top-secret gem – Nar Phu Valley.
-It is the trek that places you on the forefront among usual treks into an unknown land of villages, hanging gorges, and Himalayan giants.
+It is the trek that places you at the forefront among usual treks into an unknown land of villages, hanging gorges, and Himalayan giants.
 Hiking from Koto, you climb right up to the breathtaking Kang La Pass at 5,240m, with breathtaking views of Annapurna II, Gangapurna, and Tilicho Peak in store for you.
 While tourist routes are usually congested, Nar Phu is serene and unspoiled, offering you real wildness with great blue sheep and yak spotting chances, trekking to Buddhist monasteries, and experiencing raw Tibetan life.
 It’s nature, culture, and adventure in their raw form you’d want to have beyond normal trekking if that’s your inclination.

 Explore Nar Phu Valley with Bold Himalaya

 Your adventure begins in Koto, where you’ll hike on bouncy trails through stunning gorges, swing on swaying suspension bridges, and climb on rough trails to the remote villages of Phu and Nar.
-They are villages frozen in time, their mud villages, ancient Buddhist monasteries, and traditional lifestyle untouched by the outside world.
+They are villages frozen in time, their mud villages, ancient Buddhist monasteries, and traditional lifestyles untouched by the outside world.
 You will also see yak herders living their day, hello and wave at friendly villagers, and discover esoteric sacred sites such as the intriguing Tashi Lhakhang Monastery.

-Physical highlight is Kang La Pass (5,240m) – a tough climb with spectacular panoramic vistas of Annapurna II, Gangapurna, Tilicho Peak, and Chulu Far East.
-Come down from here to join the Annapurna Circuit at Manang, a pretty mountain village renowned for its stunning scenery and friendly people.
+The Nar Phu Valley Trek’s highlight is Kang La Pass (5,240m)– a tough climb with spectacular panoramic vistas of Annapurna II, Gangapurna, Tilicho Peak, and Chulu Far East.
+Come down from here to connect the Nar Phu Valley Trek with the famous Annapurna Circuit at Manang, a pretty mountain village renowned for its stunning scenery and friendly people.

 Highlights of Nar Phu Valley Trek